 24 March 2017

 The Henn na Hotel, located near Tokyo Disney, claims to be a "world-first hotel staffed by robots", including multilingual human and dinosaur reception robots, a robotic cloakroom attendant, window-cleaning and vacuuming robots and extremely slow porter robots (judging by the video below).
 "Mechanic yet somehow human, those fun moments with the robots will warm your heart", the hotel assures us.
 Still, seven humans are on duty to provide assistance and in case of emergency.
-We actually have no qualms about robots, so long as they don't ask us to meditate (see it below from 14 March).
+We actually have no qualms about robots, so long as they don't ask us to meditate (see item below from 14 March).

 16 March 2017